NovaBACKUP Blog

 Bridge the GAPP

 There are a number of industry standards that have been established to help CPAs secure their systems and ensure that their data is protected.
 Since CPAs deal in managing financial information and likely accept credit cards for payment, they must adhere to PCI DSS guidelines in safeguarding this data.
-This could mean leveraging encryption for backups, among other measures.
+This could mean leveraging strong encryption for backups, enforcing secure authentication, and regularly testing recovery procedures, among other measures, to ensure that sensitive cardholder data is never exposed during backup, storage, or restore operations.

 Accountants should use GAPP standards to protect their backups.Accountants should use GAPP standards to protect their backups.